-59. The above is referred to as mode of solution for resolving the issue on the basis of arguments advanced for the applicants and the respondents, and if judgments in these OAs referred to can be followed by adopting any other method~~s~~, it is needless to say that the same may be followed.
+59. The above is based on the mode of solution for resolving the issue on the basis of arguments advanced for the applicants and the respondents, and if judgments in these OAs referred to can be followed by adopting any other methods, it is needless to say that the same may be followed.

-60. In the result, the notifications No.11031/10/93-AIS(2) dated 15-12-1993 and F.No.14015/31/91-AIS(I) dated 16-12-1993 of Government of India, Ministry of Personnel, Public Grievances and Pension, Department of Personnel & Training, New Delhi, are quashed.
+60. In the result, the notifications No.11031/10/93 AIS(2) dated 15-12-1993 and F No. dated 16-12-1993 of Government of India, Ministry of Personnel, Public Grievances and Pension, Department of Personnel - - - - - are quashed.
 The OAs are ordered accordingly.
-No costs.
+No costs. /